wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

 <a target="_blank" href="https://www.youtube.com/watch?v=1ByQhAM5c1I" title="PyBay2016">VIDEO: "Flask for Fun and Profit"</a>
 by Armin Ronacher

+<a target="_blank" href="https://learning.oreilly.com/videos/building-rest-apis/9781788293143/9781788293143-video1_1">Building REST APIs with Python</a> by Wayne Mary is based on PostgreSQL and Django (not Flask).

+Continuous API Management
+Copyright © 2019 Mehdi Medjaoui, Erik Wilde, Mitra Pandey Consulting, Ltd., and Amundsen.com

 ## More about Python

 This is one of a series about Python: